What is influenza?

 - Designated pre-school/daycare/family clinics are scheduled for families with children 18 years and younger.
 All family members can get vaccinated at the same time.

 - There is at least one clinic held in each municipality; however residents may attend any of the publicized locations.

 Why do I need a flu shot every year?

-The seasonal influenza vaccine consists of three different strains of influenza.
+The seasonal influenza vaccine consists of three or four different strains of influenza, depending on the manufacturer.
 Each year scientists from the World Health Organization, Centers for Disease Control and the Food and Drug Administration determine which strains will make up the seasonal flu shot based on the dominating strains the year before.

 - Inactivated (killed) vaccine, or the “flu shot” is given by injection into the muscle.